 Note temporal overlaps with other subjects

-The number of places for the application subject Biology are limited and are awarded by the Dean of Studies Mathematics (currently Prof. Müller).
-In the past, the maximum number was never exhausted!
+The number of places for the application subject Biology are limited, and are awarded by the Dean of Studies Mathematics (Prof. Siller).
+In the past, the maximum number has never been exhausted!

 Registration deadlines and admission

-- Those interested in the field of Biology have to register at the Department of Mathematics (Mathematics (East), Room 00.016, morning) before the Thursday of the first week of the lecture period of the respective semester (ie in the summer semester 2019 to April 25).
+- Those interested in the field of Biology have to register at the Department of Mathematics (Mathematics (East), Room 00.016, morning) before the Thursday of the first week of the lecture period of the respective semester (i.e. in winter semester 2019/2020 by October 17).